vishkid84/Portfolio-milestone-project/README.md

 ### User stories

-As someone from the recruitment team, I would like to see Vishal's overall experience and skills.
+As someone from the recruitment team, I would like to see Vishal's overall experience and skills.<br>
 As someone who would be interviewing for my team, I would like to see a glimpse of his personality, education/experience and work that makes him stand out from the average person.

 ### Strategy